madsbuch/blog/_posts/2016-06-13-types-for-the-eager-language-learner.md

 | Sub Typing                  |  Staging             |

 The book is available on [leanpub.com/types-for-the-eager-language-learner](https://leanpub.com/types-for-the-eager-language-learner).
-And I appreciate any encouragement.
+I appreciate any encouragement.
 That does not have to be of monetary art, but just a word that my work is appreciated.